sigp/lighthouse/book/src/merge-migration.md

 not attempt to use `http://localhost:8545` as your engine URL and should instead use `http://localhost:8551`.

+### Can I share an execution node between multiple beacon nodes (many:1)?

+It is **not** possible to connect more than one beacon node to the same execution engine.
+There must be a 1:1 relationship between beacon nodes and execution nodes.

+The beacon node controls the execution node via the engine API, telling it which block is the current head of the chain.
+If multiple beacon nodes were to connect to a single execution node they could set conflicting head blocks, leading to frequent re-orgs on the execution node.

+We imagine that in future there will be HTTP proxies available which allow users to nominate a single controlling beacon node, while allowing consistent updates from other beacon nodes.

-### What about multiple execution endpoints?
+### What about multiple execution endpoints (1:many)?

+It is **not** possible to connect one beacon node to more than one execution engine.
+There must be a 1:1 relationship between beacon nodes and execution nodes.

-Since an execution engine can only have one connected BN, the value of having multiple execution engines connected to the same BN is very low.
+Since an execution engine can only have one controlling BN, the value of having multiple execution engines connected to the same BN is very low.
 An execution engine cannot be shared between BNs to reduce costs.